USSBA/aws-cft-tools/CONTRIBUTING.md

 The aws-cft-tools team handles development of this project in the open.
 As such, we use Github to keep track of project development.
 We may not accept contributions if they introduce operational complexity or don't align with the goals of the project.
+All contributions are subject to the license and in no way imply compensation for contributions.

 ## Feedback